pbv/haskelite/README.md

-# Relambda
+# Haskelite

-An interactive interpreter for a small subset of the Haskell language intended for teaching with integers, booleans, lists, tuples and recursive definitions.
+A single-step interpreter for a small subset of the Haskell language intended for teaching with integers, booleans, lists, tuples and recursive definitions.
+The principal focus is on simplicity since this is intended for teaching fundamentals of functional programming.

-This is an extended re-implementation in the Elm language of [Lambda Lessons](https://stevekrouse.com/hs.js/).
+This project is an extended re-implementation in Elm of the [Lambda Lessons](https://stevekrouse.com/hs.js/).

 ## Language features